creatievemakers/.github/profile/README.md

 we organize summerschools, workshops and electives.

-feel free to take a look on our website: https://creativemakers.xyz/?statement
+feel free to take a look on our website: creativemakers.xyz

 ![](https://creativemakers.xyz/media/content/summerschool/wireframe3.gif)